-NEW YORK, N.Y.—AN ARCTIC BLAST HAS EMPTIED the streets of the East New York neighborhood of Brooklyn, yet inside the Living Springs Family Center, a storefront Pentecostal church with stamped-tin ceilings, the space heaters are cranked up.
+NEW YORK, N.Y.—A WINTER BLAST HAS EMPTIED the streets of the East New York neighborhood of Brooklyn, yet inside the Living Springs Family Center, a storefront Pentecostal church with stamped-tin ceilings, the space heaters are cranked up.
 So is the music, an upbeat gospel heavy on guitar and electric keyboard.

 Thirty Caribbean immigrants belting out Psalm 113 lift and lower their arms to suggest the cycle of the day: “From the rising of the sun; Unto the going down of the same; The name of the Lord is to be praised.”

 After an hour, the congregation is primed for this morning’s guest speaker.
 Karol Joseph, a staff member with Jews for Jesus, has come to deliver a talk on “Christ in the Passover.”

 It’s one of several polished programs developed by the $20 million a year ministry to help rank-and-file evangelicals proselytize to their Jewish co-workers, employers and clients.

 Joseph, 55, grew up in a Conservative synagogue in Newton, Mass., and flirted with Scientology and Buddhism before a classmate led her to Christ in the 1980s.
 Now she feels called to “witness,” or share her faith, “to the Jew first,” as the New Testament commands.

 Standing behind a table filled with Passover symbols, Joseph describes the seder through a Christian lens.

 “Some rabbis tell that the three layers of matzah represent Abraham, Isaac and Jacob,” she says.
 “But why would the middle matzah be broken, buried and brought back?”